netgen/local-development-setup/rabbitmq/README.md

 ## 2 Start

+Since it's not needed every project, and it takes up valuable system resources, it's preferred to start `RabbitMQ` manually when needed.

 ### 2.1 Start manually

-Since it's not needed every project, and it takes up valuable system resources, it's preferred to start `RabbitMQ` manually when needed.
-You can do that by executing on the command line:
+Execute on the command line:

 ```console
 rabbitmq-server